dhiway/cord/docs/origin-enterprise-orbis.md

 Application authorization should require the configured registrar judgement when a verified person is needed; merely publishing self-claimed display data is not equivalent to an attestation.

+## Durable Bulletin storage

+`TransactionStorage` is at pallet index `110`.
+It is adapted from Polkadot Bulletin Chain revision `b6c2827d2326` onto CORD's SDK graph and provides bounded authorized storage, BLAKE2/CID content lookup, retention and renewal accounting, a permanent-storage cap, transaction indexing, proof inherents, and both the SDK transaction-storage API and Bulletin authorization query API.

+Sudo/root manages authorizers.
+An authorizer grants an account explicit transaction and byte allowances before signed `store` or `renew` calls are accepted.
+The transaction extension consumes the authorization before dispatch, so a failed call cannot reuse its allowance.
+Storage mutations must be direct extrinsics: Utility-wrapped mutations and XCM `Transact` storage mutations are rejected recursively.
+Root remains an emergency direct authorizer and storage origin.

+The initial development limits are 128 indexed transactions per block, 256 KiB per transaction, 16 GiB total permanent storage, and 14 days for an authorization.
+These are safety limits, not production storage economics.
+The Orbis node must keep the transaction-storage inherent provider enabled; once retained data reaches its proof window, a block missing the expected proof is invalid.

 ## Core allocation

 Orbis replaces Origin Hub as Origin's system-chain Coretime Broker.
 The relay runtime authorizes